The Muth Lab welcomes all, and aims to foster an inclusive environment where everyone can be themselves.

 fiona macneill

-PhD Candidate 2019-present, primary supervisor Brian Sedio
+PhD Candidate 2019-present, co-supervised with Dr Brian Sedio at UT Austin

 Fiona is interested in chemical ecology, and right now is conducting an experiment comparing the nectar chemistry of bee- vs. bird-pollinated plants.